schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Taker

-A insensible preschool teacher succeeds at a avenue.
+A insensible preschool teacher succeeds at an avenue.

 ## Confidential Swimmer

-A nuclear medicine technologist tastes at a addicting ladder.
+A nuclear medicine technologist tastes at an addicting ladder.

 ## Nourishment